bishwa-code/digital-clock-using-javascript/README.md

 # digital-clock-using-javascript
-digital clock with descent animation using javascript
+### Digital clock with descent animation using javascript